tool-maker/bencode-pretty/README.md

 This code is for two programs to create a "pretty" version of a bencoded file that can be easily examined and edited, and another to "unpretty" it again.

-For an explanation of bencooding see:
+For an explanation of bencoding see:

 - "Bencoding" in https://wiki.theory.org/BitTorrentSpecification